I asked someone at AWS about some tips to speed up AWS S3 transfer speeds

 Using buckets and objects makes them seem like folders and files, but it seems they are only created as concepts

-Because it is key-value data, retrieving the data is a simple search.
+Since it's key-value data, retrieving the data simply involves a search.

 tends to slow down the transfer speed.